wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-debug.md

 <a id="nextsteps"></a>
 ## Next Steps

 In this article you learned how to enable and access diagnostics information for Azure.
-While this information is useful in understanding problems that occur with your application, it may point to a problem with a module you are using or that the version of Node.js used by Azure Web Apps is different than the one used in your deployment environment.
+While this information is useful in understanding problems that occur with your application, it may point to a problem with a module you are using or that the version of Node.js used by App Service Web Apps is different than the one used in your deployment environment.

 For information in working with modules on Azure, see [Using Node.js Modules with Azure Applications](/documentation/articles/nodejs-use-node-modules-azure-apps/).